bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-3-4">2.3.4 Styling Captions</h3>

-In this section, we will look at different possibilities for styling and positioning  the text displayed as captions/subtitles while playing a video.
+<p>In this section, we will look at different possibilities for styling and positioning  the text displayed as captions/subtitles while playing a video.

-The example below shows how we can do that (play the video for 40s, look at the positions and styles of the subtitles and captions, look at the HTML):
+The example below shows how we can do that (play the video for 40s, look at the positions and styles of the subtitles and captions, look at the HTML):</p>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------------- 91. blank codepen (111) ------------------------------------>
 <!------------------------------------------------------------------------------------------------>